SuicideTALKcom/Hurricane-Harvey/README.md

 ## Hypothesis

-If we learn from our past lessons with Harvey, then we will be able to significantly reduce future flood risk.
+If we learn from our past lessons with Hurricane Harvey, then we will be able to significantly reduce future flood risk.

 ## Analytical Summary